You don't have to do it alone.

 Sharing - Just sharing ideas, thoughts, challenges, and successes

-I currently teach IB Economics and Theory of Knowledge at the International School Nido de Aguilas in Santiago, Chile.
-I have also served as Nido's IB Extended Essay Coordinator for the past five years.
-I have 20 years of classroom experience, ten of which have been teaching both High Level and Standard Level IB Economics.
+I currently teach IB Economics and Theory of Knowledge in Santiago, Chile.
+I have also served as the IB Extended Essay Coordinator.
+I have 20 years of classroom experience, nine of which have been teaching both High Level and Standard Level IB Economics.

 Wishing you all the best out there.